vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/1_Mantra_Yoga_And_Mantra_as_a_Karmic_Tool/05_Mantra_the_Divine_Word_and_Cosmic_Manifestation.md

 5 Repeating the Sanskrit alphabet is an important Vaikhari practice, particularly as aligned with deities like Sarasvati, Ganesha or Matangi.
 It links the Vaikhari state with the higher levels of speech.

-6 Prana mantras like So\`haṁ and Haṁsaâ are often used at this level, though they have deeper applications as well.
+6 Prana mantras like So\`haṁ and Haṁsaḥ are often used at this level, though they have deeper applications as well.
 Pranic deities like Kali, Shiva or Hanuman help us here also.

-7 Bija mantras that are connected to the inner light, like Hrãṁ, are important at this level.
+7 Bija mantras that are connected to the inner light, like Hrīṁ, are important at this level.
 The Goddess Tara in Hindu thought relates to this level, as also Chhinnamasta, who grants higher perception.

 8 The Mahavakyas that we discuss later in the book in the chapter on Vedic and Vedantic Mantra Yoga, like Tattvamasi, Thou art that.
-The deepest level of bija mantras like Oṁ and Hrãṁ also takes us to this level.
+The deepest level of bija mantras like Oṁ and Hrīṁ also takes us to this level.

 9 Bringing the sound current and breath down to the belly and base of the spine helps unite the two opposite currents of our vital energy, allowing the Prana down to unite with the Apana.
 It is an important therapy for treating Vata disorders, for strengthening Prana and for correcting the adverse downward movement of Apana.
 Vata type people tend to breathe and speak shallowly and quickly.
 Such deep sound therapy helps counter this tendency.
 They can begin by learning to chant Oṁ from the belly so that it resounds throughout the entire chakra and nervous system.